Zota0/dsn_gen/README.md

 - Write everything
 - You DONE!
 Heres your DSN

-## PUBLIC CODE
+## PUBLIC CODE AND SECURITY
+You can see full code.<br/>
+You can read there is no:
+- http request
+- saving data<br/>

--> You can see full code, and as you can read there is not a single http request or anything like that so you can be sure your data will be private and kept away from me!
+So anything you can be sure your data will be private and kept away from me!

 ### Technologies used:
 - Golang with std